TheMarlboroMan/dfw-jumpstart/README.md

 The organisation of the class and controller files is non prescriptive.
 As far as you are concerned you can have all your controllers, application classes and implementation of the framework on the root directory and everything will be allright.

 #TODO:
-	- Check what happens if you do LOTS AND LOTS of logic...
-Does it slowdown or skip.
-Update the "loop", "preloop", "postloop" section.
 	- Add examples of class logic.
 	- Add examples of sound.
 	- Add examples of music.